ryanallen/openmindapp/meditations/content.md

 Because there are no phenomena that are not dependent-arisings, there are no phenomena that are not empty of inherent existence. p60

-All things depend on other things, therefore no things exist independently and within only their own power.
+Things can either exist dependent on other things or independent.
+When something is one, it is not the other.

 All things have parts.
-The parts and the whole entity depend on other, though they seem to have their own independent entities.
+The parts and the whole entity depend on each other, though they seem to have their own independent entities.
 This doesn't mean that the whole entity doesn't exist, it just means that it exists in dependence upon its parts.

+All things depend on and exist relative to other things, therefore no things exist independently and within only their own power.

+All things are empty of being under their own power as an independent, inherently-existent entity, because all things arise in dependence on other things.

 ---